20th Infantry Regiment (United States): Transformation

-The Army's evaluation of Desert Storm and operations in the Balkans recognized the need for a rapidly deployable organization that could fill the operational gap between initially deployed light forces, which lack staying power, and the slower deploying heavy armored forces.
+The Army's evaluation of the Persian Gulf War and operations in the Balkans recognized the need for a rapidly deployable organization that could fill the operational gap between initially deployed light forces, which lack staying power, and the slower deploying heavy armored forces.
 The Army's answer, first called interim brigade combat team (IBCT), is today the Stryker brigade combat team (SBCT).
 A SBCT is an infantry brigade mounted on some three hundred Stryker vehicles.
 This designation was a direct result of the Army's concept of a medium weight, rapid deployable unit that was designed to project power with a sustainable fighting force.
 A Stryker is a 19-ton wheeled armored vehicle that is mounted in eleven different configurations with significant upgrades in firepower.
 Capable of being transported in a C-130 aircraft, this new weapon is the future of the modular Army.

 The transformation began in 1999 with the conversion of the 3rd BDE, 2nd Infantry Division at Fort Lewis, WA to the Army's first Stryker brigade.
 As part of the reorganization, the 5th Battalion, 20th Infantry Regiment, who at that time was assigned to the 1st Brigade, 25th Infantry Division, was chosen to lead the transformation process.
 Thus, the unit was reassigned from the 1st Brigade, 25th Infantry Division to the 3rd Brigade, 2nd Infantry Division.
 As a result of the 5th Battalion, 20th Infantry Regiment's results in their transformation into a Stryker battalion on 1 February 2001, the 5-20 Infantry was awarded the Army Superior Unit Award.